DevvAlchemy/DevvAlchemy/README.md

 - 💞️ I’m looking to collaborate on ... anything that will sharpen my dev skills
 - 📫 How to reach me? ... stretch your arms
 - 😄 Pronouns: none
-- ⚡ Fun fact: kinda jack of all trades, Futures Day Trader(Firm funded),aspiring Tech Wizz, amatuer Boxer, On screen trained Actor(gave up), guitarist & Great Dancer
+- ⚡ Fun fact: kinda jack of all trades, Futures Day Trader(TopStep Firm funded),aspiring Tech Wizz, amatuer Boxer, On screen trained Actor(gave up), guitarist & Great Dancer

 <!---
 DevvAlchemy/DevvAlchemy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.